matomo-org/developer-documentation/docs/4.x/heatmap-session-recording/faq.md

 ## How do I disable loading of CSS from database for Heatmap and Session Recording?

 Since the release of version **4.3.0** of Heatmap and Session Recording plugin, Matomo now tries to save the CSS internally in database by default to ensure the recording works even after the CSS link expires.
-However you can disable this feature by setting below setting in your config/config.ini.php.
+However, you can disable this feature by setting below setting in your config/config.ini.php.

 ```php
 [HeatmapSessionRecording]